kelvinclere/Vallies-estate/README.md

 # vallies-estate
-Vallies Estate website is a web page that will be used to manage the operations of vallies properties created by kelvin clere all rights reserved | 2022
+#Vallies Estate website is a web page that will be used to manage the operations of vallies properties

+#Author:Kelvin Muthomi

+#built in: visual studio code

+#languages: HTML CSS
+#link to the project https://github.com/kelvinclere/vallies-estate